Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Your micro serves all the necessary code to run the web page controls.
 No third party js libraries or internet access is needed.

-pfodWebDesigner is a free web based replacement for the free Android app, pfodGUIdesigner. pfodWebDesigner allows you to design interactive and responsive user interfaces for your microprocessor. pfodWebDesigner generates Arduino code that works with all pfodDevices that connect via Bluetooth, BLE, SMS and WiFi, not just those that have WiFi support.
-See how to install pfodWebDesigner in the previous tutorial.
+pfodWebDesigner is a free web based replacement for the free Android app, pfodGUIdesigner. pfodWebDesigner allows you to design interactive and responsive user interfaces for your microprocessor. pfodWebDesigner generates Arduino code that works with all pfodDevices that connect via Serial, Bluetooth, BLE, SMS and WiFi, not just those that have WiFi support.
+See how to install pfodWebDesigner and Using pfodWeb Designer to Create GUI's.
 Individual pfodWebDesigner controls are stored as JSON files which you can duplicate, modify and reuse in other designs.
 Each reused control can be individually scaled and positioned in the final design.

 Introductory Tutorial – Covers setting up the pfodWeb Designer local server and install the pfodWeb support on an ESP32.
 A simple press button example illustrates touchZone and touchAction.